spacedog-io/spacedog.io/src/_user-guide/defining-schema.md

 Any user, api key and group can be listed in the access control list to set specific permissions.

-When a user is fetching or updating a specific data object for wich he does not have permission, he gets back an `NOT AUTHORIZED` response.
+When a user is fetching or updating a specific data object for wich he does not have permission, he gets back an `FORBIDDEN` response.
 When a user sends a search query, objects he does not have read permission will be automaticaly excluded from the response.

 ⋮